Bnoure/Bnoure/README.md

 Added the `Mon 11 Sept 2023`

-Last update on Wed Oct 01 2025
+Last update on Thu Oct 02 2025

-**92 day before 2026 ⏱**
+**91 day before 2026 ⏱**

-🤖 This README.md is updated with love, by Gabot ❤️
+🤖 This README.md is updated with pleasure, by Gabot ❤️